HOW TO HAVE AMAZING 10-14 DAYS IN GERMANY

 GERMANY ITINERARY FOR 14 DAYS

 If you have 2 weeks in Germany, you can add a couple of beautiful places to your itinerary.
-So, from Bremen you will not go straight to Rothenburg but instead to Cologne and Dusseldorf first /about 3 hours drive).
+So, you will not go straight to Rothenburg from Bremen but to Cologne and Dusseldorf first /about 3 hours drive).

 Cologne and Dusseldorf – 2 Days